odysseyofnoises/EurKEY-Ultra/README.md

 # The Location of the Misc.
 Symbols Key

 Due to differences between ISO and ANSI layouts, the location of the "Misc.
-Symbols" dead key will be different.
+Symbols" dead key will be different on different keyboards.
+Press AltGr with the highlighted key to get to these symbols.
 Here's a visual representation of where the key is on different boards:

 ## ANSI
 <img src="screenshots/layout/misc-key-ansi.png" width="500">